Tire Care and Maintenance

 Summer tires and all season tires are designed for maximum dry and wet road performance but are not designed to perform well in winter conditions.
 All-season tires are designed to provide adequate traction in most conditions year-round, but may not provide the same level of traction as winter tires in snowy or icy conditions.
 All-season tires can be identified by “ALL SEASON" and/or "M+S” (mud and snow) on the tire sidewall.

 If driving in cold temperatures or on roads where snow or ice may be present, Tesla recommends using winter tires.
-If not equipped with winter tires, contact Tesla for winter tire recommendations.

 Use winter tires to increase traction in snowy or icy conditions.
 When installing winter tires, always install a complete set of four tires at the same time.
 Winter tires must be the same diameter, brand, construction and tread pattern on all four wheels.
-Contact Tesla for winter tire recommendations.

 When driving with winter tires, you may experience more road noise, shorter tread life, and less traction on dry roads.